cryptonote-labs/monero-site/_i18n/es/resources/user-guides/importing_blockchain.md

 `cd D:\monero-gui-0.10.3.1`

-If your Monero wallet is on another drive you can use `DriveLetter:` for example if your Monero wallet was on your D drive then before using the cd command you would do `D:`
+If your Masari Supreme wallet is on another drive you can use `DriveLetter:` for example if your Masari Supreme wallet was on your D drive then before using the cd command you would do `D:`

 ### Step 6